image

 United States Military Academy

-Most people know it as West Point, but its official name is the United States Military Academy.
-Founded well over a century ago the United States Military Academy is one of the oldest, most prestigious and well known military academies and institutions of higher learning in the United States.
-It is considered by many, including Forbes, Princeton Review and the U.S. News and World Report, to offer one of the best liberal arts educations in the nation.
+Located in West Point, New York, most people know it as West Point, Army, The Academy or simply, The Point, but its official name is the United States Military Academy.
+Founded well over a century ago, the United States Military Academy is one of the oldest, most prestigious and well-known military academy/institutions of higher learning in the United States.
+It is considered by many, including Forbes, Princeton Review and U.S. News and World Report, to offer one of the best liberal arts educations in the nation.

-The educational curriculum at West Point includes not only a rigorous academic schedule but physical and mental training designed to prepare cadets (West Point students) for service in the U.S. Armed Forces.
+The educational curriculum at West Point includes, not only a rigorous academic schedule, but physical and mental training as well that is designed to prepare cadets (West Point students) for service in the U.S. Armed Forces.

 Like many schools of its stature, West Point offers four-year bachelor's degree programs.
 Bachelor degree programs require students to complete 26 core classes and then any additional courses associated with their selected major.
 West Point currently offers a large selection of over 35 different majors that students can choose from.